 What is the AAUP?

 The AAUP was founded in 1915 and is devoted to “developing the standards and procedures that maintain quality in education and academic freedom in this country's colleges and universities."

 You can read more about the association at www.aaup.org.

 Who runs ELAF-AAUP?

-Current officers are Jennifer Vandever (president), Rob Cavanagh (vice president), and Dan Viafore (treasurer/secretary).
+The current officers (president, vice-president, treasurer and members at large) run the union.
 We hold at least one meeting each semester which we strongly encourage all faculty to attend.

 When are elections?

-Our next scheduled elections will take place by April 15.
-The offices for vice president and secretary/treasurer will be up for election.
-ALL faculty are eligible to run.
-The president is paid $1000/academic year by the college to serve as a faculty liaison to the school.
-VP and treasurer/secretary are unpaid positions.
+Per our bylaws, we hold elections each April on a rotating schedule of President/Members at Large and VP/Treasurer.
+Elections take place by April 15.
+ALL current ELAF members are eligible to run.
+The president is paid $2000/academic year by the college to serve as a faculty liaison to the school.
+VP, treasurer, and members at large are unpaid positions.

 OTHER FACULTY RESOURCES: